ferparra/My-Readwise/pages/Tools for Thought as Cultural Practices, Not Computational Objects (highlights).md

 	  shared cumulative facts fundamentally changed our ability to understand the physical world around us.
 Allowed us to harness that information in the service of disciplines like engineering and medicine.
-	- Rene Descartes' system of assigning numbers to points on an X - Y - Z axis.
+	- Rene [[Descartes]]' system of assigning numbers to points on an X - Y - Z axis.
 Allows us to model and map areas of 3D space using precise measurements.
 Enabled us to draw up plans for objects and structures that don't yet exist.
 Also enabled mapping latitude and longitude points on